Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 | Solidor (Composite Doors) | Painswick | RAL 7038 |

-| Standard uPVC & Aluminium Windows | Agate Grey | RAL 7038 |
+| Aluminium Bi-Folds & Windows | Agate Grey | RAL 7038 |

 | Paint & Garage Door Manufacturers | Agate Grey | RAL 7038 |

 While the base colour is identical, the texture can slightly alter how the light hits it.
-An Agate Grey uPVC window with a grained “wood-foil” finish will look identical to a Painswick Residence 9 window (which also uses a foil).
-However, if you place it next to a perfectly smooth, powder-coated aluminium bi-fold door in RAL 7038, the flat metal may look slightly brighter or cooler due to the lack of grain shadowing.
+An Agate Grey uPVC window with a grained “wood-foil” finish will look absolutely identical to a Painswick Residence 9 window (which also uses a foil).
+However, if you place it directly next to a perfectly smooth, powder-coated aluminium bi-fold door in RAL 7038, the flat metal may look slightly brighter or cooler due to the lack of grain shadowing.

 4. Why is Agate Grey/Painswick So Popular?

-Agate Grey offers the perfect compromise.
+Agate Grey offers the perfect architectural compromise.
 It provides the modern, updated look of a grey window, but its soft, earthy green undertones make it incredibly forgiving.
 It harmonizes beautifully with:

-- Traditional red brickwork.
+- Traditional red or orange brickwork.

-- Natural stone and flint.
+- Natural stone and flint facades.

 - Clean, white K-Rend (modern render).